-Karnataka is one of the states in the southern part of India and is quite a famous tourist destination.
+Karnataka is one of the states in southern India and is a famous tourist destination.

-Add to this the not so recently built palaces, the rich culture of the state, and the absolutely fantastic food, making Karnataka one of the must-visit states in India.
+Add to this the not so recently built palaces, the rich culture of the state, and the absolutely fantastic food.
+All this makes Karnataka one of the must-visit states in India.

 A small note here, Ooty or Udhagamandalam the very famous hill station is in the neighboring state of Tamilnadu but is generally visited along with Karnataka, due to Ooty’s proximity to Karnataka.
 So, for all practical purposes, we have included this in our Karnataka diary.

 First things first.

 One cannot have enough of the filter coffee or kaapi as know locally.
 Available everywhere in Karnataka, you should not miss out on this amazingly refreshing hot drink.
 A morning breakfast of idli, dosa, upma, and sheera, topped with filter kaapi makes for a perfect start to the day.